pact-foundation/docs.pact.io/website/docs/pact_broker/advanced_topics/pending_pacts.md

 ### Without the pending pacts feature enabled

 1. Provider is configured to verify the pacts with tags `main` and `production`.
 Both pacts are currently passing verification from the `main` branch of the provider.
-2. Consumer publishes a new pact with tag `main` that has a new, unsupported interaction in it (ideally, this should have been done in a feature branch, but for the sake of this example, we'll assume best practice advice was not followed).
+2. Consumer publishes a pact with tag `main` that has a new, unsupported interaction in it (ideally, this should have been done in a feature branch, but for the sake of this example, we'll assume best practice advice was not followed).
 3. Next time the provider build runs, the verification of the `main` pact fails, and the verification task exits with an error.
 The broken build stops the provider from deploying, even though the verification for the `production` pact passed.
 4. The provider team is very annoyed!